 Planning obligations will still be used to secure affordable housing and to alleviate site specific impacts.

-This supplementary planning document has been prepared to clearly set out the Council's approach, its policies, and procedures in the use of planning obligations in relation to the Harrow CIL.
+This supplementary planning document clearly sets out the Council's approach, its policies, and procedures regarding planning obligations to the Harrow CIL.

 The draft Supplementary Planning Documents were available for comment between 11 July 2013 - 5 September 2013.
 They were subsequently adopted by Cabinet on 17 October 2013.